 Thus, the methodology involved in moving goods city to city, state to state, or even country to country has evolved into standard, practical, sometimes cost-saving cold chain shipping supplies (even Extra-Large Gaylord Box-sized Shipping Boxes) that have been tested (and are known to be reliable for) for the specific purpose of providing thermal protection for temperature-sensitive fresh and frozen meat (or seafood) during the entire transit.

 The High Cost Of Material Technology Vs. Cheap, Reliable ‘Workhorse” Cold Chain Shipping Supplies

 The reason we use the term “sometimes cost saving” is because not all standard shipping supplies save money for the shipper, and can be more about impressive technological advances in materials than about simply getting the job done properly at the lowest price so that profit margins can expand.
 Frankly, we don’t see much sense in spending a lot of capital on insulated shipping containers that cost far more than necessary to accomplish the number one priority.

-Thousands of other companies see things as we do, and it is for that reason shipping supplies for moving meat and seafood across long distances now fit into a common combination of corrugated boxes, EPS foam shipping boxes, coolers, plastic or other wrapping, absorbent material, dunnage (packing peanuts, etc.), refrigerants, and sealing tape.
+Thousands of other companies see things as we do, and it is for that reason shipping supplies for moving meat and seafood across long distances now fit into a common combination of corrugated boxes, Styrofoam Shipping Boxes & Shipping Coolers ‘Gel-Ice’ Reusable Gel Ice Packs, plastic or other wrapping, absorbent material, dunnage (packing peanuts, etc.) and sealing tape.